MarkMarsh/ruby-on-rails-test/README.md

 * The results are currently stored in /tmp, this will need changing to a shared filesystem, an object store (S3 etc) or in the database.

+* The input files need to be on a shared filesystem so they can be picked up by any worker

-* The status update is stored in the database - this needs to be shared (move to MongoDB)
+* ~~The database needs to be shared so that Sidekiq workers can make status updates (move to MongoDB)~~

 ### Debugging
 To facilitate debugging from vscode (using WSL2 on Windows 10), add the ruby-debug-ide and debase gems - e.g.